The switch is on!

 If you’re already an Uber Eats driver, you’ll automatically benefit from the additional orders that are likely to come in through Postmates.
 Also, because some Postmates drivers won’t be eligible to drive for Uber, you’ll have the opportunity to pick up the business they’ll be unable to process because they don’t qualify to work for Uber.

 Since the companies are consolidating under one corporate umbrella, another advantage for both companies’ drivers is greater leverage for negotiating better pay and job security.
 Uber has made overtures to drivers through Prop 22 in California.
 It’s likely that more changes in driver compensation will emerge as drivers in other states also demand them.

 Drivers can also make the most of this deal by remembering that they can always work for more than one platform.
 If the conditions of driving for Uber don’t work out for you, consider moving over to another delivery company, or maybe into parcel or grocery delivery.
-You can get an idea of potential earnings in this Gridwise post about working for Shipt.
+You can get an idea of potential Shipt driver earnings.

 Make more money and track it – with Gridwise!